JannikLassahn/hololens-photocapture/README.md

 ### What is this repository for? ###

-This is a sample application for using the Unity's PhotoCapture API in combination with HoloLens.
+This is a sample application for using Unity's PhotoCapture API in combination with HoloLens.
 Most noticeably, there should be holograms visible in the final image.

 The *PhotoManager*, responsible for taking and saving images is being controlled by the following voice commands: